armyids/armyids/README.md

 ### Who Are Our Ecosystems?

 The cryptocurrency industry is full of opportunities and it must be supported by advanced blockchain technology, smart delegators, the prowess of the developers, and robust infrastructures.
-So these are Army IDs' crucial ecosystems:
+So these are our crucial ecosystems:

 <details>
 <summary><b>Blockchain</b></summary>